obokhove/wetropolis20162020/feedback/README.md

 ## Instructions on how to run Wetropolis

-# Pointers for its smooth running on site for "wardens":
+Pointers for its smooth running on site for "wardens":
 - Use the Raspberry Pi to run the serial monitor, on which one can check the collected outcomes of the two Galtonboards; if to far of and/or out of phase please check the levelness of the board with the water level.
 By closing and opening the serial monitor, the count starts again.
+Open folder on desktop (top, second/last one on right, click on Arduino file; when open click on tools and then in menu on serial monitor),
 - Check at times whether the water level in the main reservoir is submerging the pumps; the water also cools the pumps, which otherwise burn out.
 Use the bucket to refill.
 - Check at times whether the city-overflow collection bin is full, or not, and empty when full into the main reservoir.
 - A pump to the upstream reservoir can be sinced with  the moor for extra peak flow, say under climate change, this option can be turned on or off; in either case check whether 9s of rain in both moor and city reservoir leads to a flood.
 If not or if too much water, turn the main water supply in the top of the river down or up.
 Then check again.